 For many lifters, learning how to squat is daunting.
 Going down with hundreds of pounds can be a lot scarier than standing up and curling or pressing a lot less weight.
 But let’s face it, along with the deadlift, squatting is one of the best exercises for building total body power and mass.

 Additionally, all those leg presses do a great job of targeting your quads. and that’s just about it.
-With squats, your also getting one of the best hamstring workouts and doing one of the best glute exercises you can possibly do.
+With squats, your also getting one of the best upper body workouts and doing one of the best core exercises you can possibly do.
 This is not only because of the huge amount of weight, but because of the compound movement done in squatting.

 As with any workout, be sure to warmup properly, and use proper technique.